howtographql/howtographql/content/backend/graphql-node-typescript/9-subscriptions.md

 - An existing model **updated**
 - An existing model is **deleted**

-You will do this by first adding an instance of `PubSub` to the context, just as we did with `PrismaClient`, and then calling its methods in the resolvers that handle each of the above events.
+You will do this by first adding an instance of `PubSub` to the context, just as you did with `PrismaClient`, and then calling its methods in the resolvers that handle each of the above events.

 ### Setting up `PubSub`